 The Western Roman Emperor, Anthemius, was appointed by Leo I in 468 for political and military reasons.
 Anthemius was from Constantinople, and an able general, so his arrival in the west was not seen favorably by Ricimer, the Western Empire’s Magister Millitum (top general of the army).

 Why?
 Because Ricimer, an Arian Christian of Visigoth and Suevi German descent, could not become emperor.
 But with civil wars and barbarian invasions causing a string of short-lived rulers, Ricimer often found himself without anyone appointed over him.
 When a new emperor was absolutely necessary for political reasons, Ricimer used his influence to have those he thought he could control appointed.
 And when that control slipped?

 Looking Back to See Ahead

 Well, a good example is his longtime friend, Majorian.
 They had served together in the wars against the barbarian takeovers of western territories.
 In 457, a time when there was no western emperor, the army proclaimed Majorian emperor.
 Seeing an opportunity to maintain control though his friend, Ricimer used his clout with the Roman Senate and the Eastern Emperor to get Majorian confirmed.
-But when it turned out that Majorian was not only a very capable general and reforming politician who Ricimer could not control, things changed.
+But when it turned out that Majorian was not only a very capable general, but a reforming politician who Ricimer could not control, things changed.